Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 * Edit the `./config/proxy/traefik.staging.toml` and follow the in-line instructions.
 Replace the .pem & .key with the name of your Staging SSL certificate and associated key.
 Do note the positioning of the added lines.
 Third character indentation.

-**Please note** despite the instruction examples differing on file type, (`.pem` or `cert`), either one is compatible, use what you have been given.
+**Note:** despite the instruction examples differing on file type, (`.pem` or `cert`), either one is compatible, use what you have been given.
 Merely change the file type suffix accordingly.

 **Example: .cert**
 ```bash